 involved, they are encouraged to present the complaint to their assigned academic

-To complete the informal complaint form and make an appointment with assigned academic
+Complete the informal complaint form below and make an appointment with your assigned

 Students should always first attempt to resolve issues through an informal process

 with the faculty or staff person.
 If a student is unable to resolve the issue informally,

 they can choose to file a formal complaint.